Everything You Need to Know About Mercury in Water: Health Risks, Testing, and Solutions

 Use a certified test kit or send a sample to a lab for precise analysis.

 Bottled water can contain mercury.
-However, it has to meet USFDA standards, which stipulate it cannot contain more than 2 parts per billion (2 micrograms per liter).
-To be on the safe side, always check that the water has been tested and certified to meet safety requirements.
+However, it has to meet USFDA standards, which require it cannot contain more than 2 parts per billion (2 micrograms per liter).
+For safety, always check that the water has been tested and certified to meet safety requirements.

 Dan DeBaun